cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 {% endhighlight %}

 The reliance on plugins during this period was not unique to Java.
-Plugins was a common pattern back then.
+Using plugins was a common pattern back then.
 Technologies such as Shockwave, Flash, Director, Real Player, and QuickTime also depended on plugins to enhance browser capabilities and deliver content that native web technologies at the time could not handle.
 These plugins provided rich multimedia experiences and interactive content on websites, filling a crucial gap in browser technology.
 Yet, this approach came with significant drawbacks, particularly concerning security vulnerabilities, which were a constant source of headaches for developers and users alike.